AmandaDiscord/Heatsync/README.md

 const utils = sync.require("./utils.js");

 // The require method also accepts an Array of IDs where IDs can be:
-// A relative path, an absolute path or a node_module name. const [file1, file2, file3] = sync.require([
+// A relative path or an absolute path. const [file1, file2, file3] = sync.require([
 	"./epic.js",
 	"./poggers.js",